 and “license eligible” for LMFT or LMHC with official written verification by the applicant’s accredited educational institution.

-In Speech and Language Pathology: (a) Current licensure by the Massachusetts Board of Registration in Speech-Language Pathology and Audiology and a Certificate of Clinical Competence (CCC) granted by the American Speech, Language and Hearing Association, or (b) currently in clinical fellowship prior to being granted a CCC.
+In Speech and Language Pathology: (a) Current licensure by the Massachusetts Board of Registration in Speech-Language Pathology and Audiology and a Certificate of Clinical Competence (CCC) granted by the American Speech, Language and Hearing Association, or (b)

-Specialty Provider: Early Intervention services may also be provided by qualified personnel who bring specific expertise necessary for working with populations including, but not limited to, children with low-incidence conditions and their families.
-A Specialty Provider may be granted limited provisional certification as an Early Intervention Specialist that does not include the capacity to function as a Service Coordinator.
-Qualification is based on applicable state requirements for the profession or discipline in which the person is providing Early Intervention services
+Specialty Provider: -Early Intervention Programs may hire staff to provide Specialty Services to children with specific low incidence conditions.
+These individuals must meet applicable state requirements for the profession or discipline in which the person is providing Early Intervention services.

 Therapy Assistant: Current licensure from the Massachusetts Board of Registration in Allied Health Professions as an Occupational Therapy Assistant (OTA) or Physical Therapy Assistant (PTA); or from the Massachusetts Board of Registration in Speech Language Pathology and Audiology as a Speech Language Pathology Assistant (SLPA).
 The scope of participation of a Therapy Assistant includes work with children and families, under close supervision and in accordance with the appropriate Board of Registration for specific disciplines.
 The role of the Therapy Assistant is to support the provision of IFSP services.
 Refer to the Board of Registration for supervision, documentation, billing, and scope of practice rules and regulations.
 Therapy Assistants are not required to attain Full Certification as Early Intervention Specialists because of the limitations on scope of practice regulated by their Professional Boards.

+Music Therapist (a) Current licensure as a Registered Dietician/Nutritionist by the Massachusetts Board of Registration/Division of Professional Licensure

+Registered Dietician/Nutritionist (a) Current licensure as a Registered Dietician/Nutritionist by the Massachusetts Board of Registration/Division of Professional Licensure

 The above disciplines may not be an inclusive list of personnel with specific expertise to meet the unique developmental needs of infants and toddlers.
 However, any staff considered for employment in a professional capacity to provide IFSP services must meet the minimum credentials for entry level provisional certification as an Early Intervention Specialist listed above.